Third stimulus check: Will you get a $1,400 check?

 When would I get a $1,400 check?

-Not for several weeks, according to analysts.
+Not for several weeks, analysts predict.
 The House and Senate committees must first draft and vote on legislation.
 It's likely that the relief bill would be passed by mid-March, Barclays analysts said in a February 10 research note.
 Democratic lawmakers have said they want to pass a new relief bill before the current $300 in weekly additional jobless aid expires on March 14.

 "As we have written, we continue to expect a $1-2 trillion stimulus package – an early estimate that seems very reasonable in hindsight – by mid-March, when the most recent extension for unemployment assistance expires," Barclays analysts wrote.
 "If policymakers need more time to finalize the details, they may consider a short-term extension" of unemployment aid.

 Once the relief bill is passed, it must be signed by Mr. Biden.
-After that, the IRS will direct the stimulus checks to eligible households.
+After that, the IRS would direct stimulus checks to eligible households.
 Based on past payment schedules, checks could arrive via direct deposit within a week of Mr. Biden signing the bill.

-However, people who don't have banking accounts or payment information on file with the IRS might have to wait longer for paper checks or prepaid debit cards to arrive in the mail.
+However, people who don't have banking accounts or payment information on file with the IRS would likely have to wait longer for paper checks or prepaid debit cards to arrive in the mail.